praj441/Bin-Picking-CAS-GCS/README.md

 ---

 ## 📌 **Overview**
 This repository contains the source code for our research on **bin-picking using category-agnostic segmentation**, specifically designed for scenarios with unreliable depth information.
+Robotic table-top grasping (bin-picking) of unknown, heterogeneous objects is challenging due to clutter and unreliable depth data, especially with commodity-grade sensors for thin or transparent objects.
+To address this, we propose a depth-independent CNN that co-learns category-agnostic instance segmentation, instance-wise grasp-confidence scores (GCS), and monocular depth estimation from an RGB image.
+The predicted depth assists in collision detection and 3D grasp pose transformation.
+The GCS branch helps filter graspable objects, improving efficiency by reducing unnecessary grasp planning.
+A custom synthetic dataset is used for training, and experiments show that our method reliably picks various unknown objects, including non-opaque and thin objects, from cluttered bins.

 ---

-## 🖼 **Framework Overview**

 ### **CNN Design**
 ![CNN Architecture](data/images/cnn_design.png)